Recovery & Beyond

 The majority of patients after bypass will continue to lose weight for approximately 12 months.
 Following banding, weight loss occurs slower, over 2 years.
 To achieve superior results, patients must have realistic expectations.
 The surgery is only treating certain aspects of a complex and multifactorial disease.
 A proper diet, exercise and overall lifestyle changes are essential to success.

-Banding procedures are performed on an outpatient, same-day surgery basis.
+Banding procedures are performed on an outpatient, same-day surgery basis at our Center for Weight Loss Surgery in Middletown, Connecticut.
 Medicare requires an overnight stay for their clients.
 Most gastric bypass patients are admitted the morning of surgery and would be discharged two days after the day of surgery.
 Patients with high-risk coexisting illnesses might expect to stay an extra day or two if necessary to maximize their independence and speed of recovery.

 Designed with your recovery in mind, our newly renovated fully-private patient rooms have all the comforts of home.
 The latest technology and functional design have been incorporated into this entire hospital wing dedicated exclusively to bariatric and surgical patients.
 From spacious rooms to wider recovery chairs to more accessible sinks and private baths, all room accommodations have been carefully considered with faster recovery in mind.